How can state and local governments leverage employers' commitment to affordable homes for workers?

 Where are these policies most applicable?

-Read the Employer Assisted Housing Resource Guide [PDF] to learn more about the benefits and strategies for implementing employer assisted housing in Minnesota.
+Read the Employer Assisted Housing Resource Guide to learn more about the benefits and strategies for implementing employer assisted housing in Minnesota.
+If you are an employer or a community leader interested in employer-assisted housing, click here to read The Minnesota Employer-Assisted Housing Handbook.

 Related Case Studies